PolyPasswordHasher/PolyPasswordHasher-C/README.md

 Hash an input string with the given arguments.

 This function is a mere demonstration of the resulting hashes inside a polypasswordhasher store.
-The motivation behind this function is to showcase the safety of the polyhashed passwords.
+The motivation behind this function is to showcase the safety of the protector passwords.
 This function is aimed for the Password Hashing Competition.

 ###### parameters